Greg Cook brings more than 30 years of experience into the energy industry. He joined Greeleaf Power in November 2019 as Chief Operating Officer.

 Responsible for treasury and FP&A functions at Greenleaf Power.

 Prior to joining Greenleaf Power, Geoff spent seven years with Granite Construction supporting real estate investment and development projects.
 Geoff also has experience as a consultant doing real estate analysis on SCE's interconnection cost analysis team, as well as time in public accounting and public finance consulting.
+Geoff holds a BA in Economics and a Master of Professional Accountancy from Indiana University, Bloomington.

 Mitchell Martin joined Greenleaf in November 2011, serving as Project Engineer prior to his current role.
 Mitchell is responsible for the day-to-day operations of the plants, as well as engineering, capital planning, budgeting, and oversees EH&S and IT functions.
 Additionally, Mitchell has been an integral part of Greenleaf’s acquisition and due diligence team, and helps interface between operations and accounting.